Refinitiv/refinitiv-ui/documents/src/pages/build-element/tutorial.md

   protected willUpdate (changedProperties: PropertyValues): void {
     super.willUpdate(changedProperties);

-    /* changedProperties.has('property') is to identify the property has been changed.
+    /* has method is to identify the property has been changed.
      * this[property] is current value.
-     * changedProperties.get('property') is previous value.
      */
     if (changedProperties.has('data') && this.data.length > 0) {
       // do something